blacklightpy/vaultofknowledge/Verses for Bevan.md

 > mṛtyuḥ pradhāvaty araṇaṁ tam īmahi
 >
 > “These devotees do not differentiate between me, Lord Viṣṇu, and Lord Brahmā, nor do they differentiate between themselves and other people.
 Therefore, we praise you.”

+### About Brahma being Born from the Navel of Vishnu

+Refer to Spider-Web analogy of creation.